At Swim Smooth we call this session 'The Red Mist Set' and it comes with a special warning:

 Red Mist At Play

 Yes this session puts you under pressure and forces you to maintain focus and push away negative thoughts from your head.
 To reach your potential as a swimmer it's essential that you put yourself in this pressurised position regularly (perhaps once a week).
 My old gym teacher at school called it 'Moral Fibre' as he forced us to go cross-country running in sub-zero temperatures in just shorts and a vest!

-Every week I swim this session myself with another of our squads (our elite triathlon group) and compared to those years as a junior athlete at Bath, I now really look forward to it.
+I jump in myself and swim this session every week with another of our squads (our elite triathlon group) and compared to those years as a junior athlete at Bath I now really look forward to it.
 I crave the challenge of taking on the red mist because I know that by getting through this set every week it will give me a real sense of confidence and 'flow' to my swim training.
-This is a key lesson I learnt from swimming tough sets like this one when training for the Rottnest Channel and English Channel swims.
+This is a key lesson I learnt from swimming swimming sets like this when training for the Rottnest Channel and English Channel swims.

-Even if you don't normally swim 4km in training, set yourself the challenge of the red mist, turn off the negative thoughts in your head and give it a crack.
+Even if you don't normally swim 4km in training, set yourself the challenge, turn off the negative thoughts in your head and give it a crack.
 Let us know how you get on!